LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 DASH and Omnipod 5 pumps communicate with the phone via Bluetooth so they do not require a RileyLink compatible device.
 You may find the Omnipod 5 a little slower when pairing than the DASH because of the extra layer of security added to these Pods.

-!!! tip "To date, no iPhone model specific issues have been found with Omnipod 5 Pods"
+**To date, no iPhone model specific issues have been found with Omnipod 5 Pods.**
-    * Omnipod 5 code is experimental and does not provide a heartbeat
-    * This means you rely on your CGM to wake up the app when it is in the background or the phone is locked

 ### Increase in DASH Faults

 There have been a number of lots of Atlas DASH Pods that exhibit an increase in the frequency of certain DASH Faults when used with iOS Open-Source Automated Insulin Delivery Systems (OS-AID).
 This is different from the Bluetooth connection issues for some iPhone models: see [Keep Alive: Atlas or InPlay DASH Pods](#keep-alive-atlas-or-inplay-dash-pods).

-To the best of our knowledge this is not something that we (as OS-AID developers and users) can control.
+It took a while, but we are testing (in `dev` and `next-dev` branches) a different method of connecting to Pods that appears to reduce the frequency of 203 Faults.
+There are still other faults that can happen with any pods, but that particular fault was quite a problem.

+#### Status for released code

+This section remains valid for folks using released code, v3.14.2 or earlier, which used the always-connected method for Bluetooth between the phone and pod.
+The new methods under test, which connect on demand, provide reduced frequency for 203 faults.

 People who have boxes that fail early find most Pods in that box fail early.

 * The 203 fault is the most common one to exhibit an increase in frequency; occuring on the third day of Pod life
 * The 016 fault also exhibits an increased frequency and this one happens early in Pod life